This post is also available in: Français

 How do you sharpen the Caran d’Ache Grafwood pencils?

 Soon after I began my test with these Caran d’Arche graphite pencils, I realised I couldn’t use my usual pencil sharpeners.
 Leading my to the question… how do I sharpen Caran d’Ache pencils?

 The main problem and biggest criticism I have of the Grafwood pencils is that they are a very particular circumference.
-They are larger than most other graphite pencils, yet they aren’t so wide that they’ll fit into any old two way sharpener.
+They are larger than most other graphite pencils, yet they aren’t so wide that they’ll fit into the big hole of any old two way sharpener.
 You know the sharpeners I mean, the ones with a small and big hole on them.

 When you first open your Caran d’Ache Grafwood pencils, the pencils all have very long and sharp nibs.
 The way they come is the perfect length for me.
-Yet as soon as you try to sharpen them in a normal pencil sharpener, things get ugly.
+Yet as soon as you try to sharpen the pencils in a normal pencil sharpener, things get ugly.

-Using a standard pencil sharpener you cannot get a sharp or long nib on these pencils.
-For example I tried sharpening them with two different Faber Castell pencil sharpeners and neither of them could sharpen the Grafwood pencils properly.
+Using a standard pencil sharpener you can’t get a sharp or long nib on these pencils.
+For example I tried sharpening them with two different Faber Castell pencil sharpeners and both of those did a shitty job of sharpening the Grafwood pencils.
 I managed to sharpen the Grafwood pencils in a very cheap non-branded sharpener in the end, yet the nibs were short and weren’t pleasant to use.

 How to get the pencils as sharp as they came